 Auctioning off the Empire

 After their dreadful deed, the praetorians, fearful of the wrath of the people, decided to retreat to their barracks, the Castra Praetoria, just outside the city.
 There, one of the most shameful events in the whole history of Rome took place: from the walls of their encampment, the praetorians announced to all who wanted to hear that the City and Empire were up for sale and that the purple would be granted to the highest bidder.
 The auction drew the attention of a senator called Marcus Didius Julianus, who was a very wealthy man.
 He had come to the Senate House that night, but had found it closed.
-Two praetorian tribuni had taken him to the barracks, where Titus Flavius Sulpicianus, the praefectus urbis and father-in-law to Pertinax, had already claimed the throne for himself on account of his personal relationship with the dead emperor.
+Two praetorian tribuni had taken him to the barracks, where Titus Flavius Sulpicianus, the praefectus urbi and father-in-law to Pertinax, had already claimed the throne for himself on account of his personal relationship with the dead emperor.

-Both men were asked to make their bids, Sulpicianus from inside the camp and Didius Julianus from the outside.
+Both men were asked to make their bids, Sulpicianus from inside the camp and Didius Julianus from outside it.
 The former’s offer of 20.000 sesterces for every praetorian was surpassed by Julianus’ offer of 25.000 sesterces.
 It was the offer that bought him the purple.
 The praetorians opened their gates and hailed their new emperor.
-Didius Julianus was subsequently also accepted by the Senate, but hardly enthusiastically: to ensure the Senate’s support, the new emperor entered the Senate House accompanied by an armed escort.
+Didius Julianus was subsequently also accepted by the Senate, but hardly enthusiastically: to ensure the Senate’s support, the new emperor entered the Senate House on 29 March accompanied by an armed escort.
 The people of Rome showed considerably more courage and did not accept their new emperor.
 They threw insults at Julianus, who ultimately ordered his soldiers to use force.
 This sparked riots in the city, and the people started calling for Gaius Pescennius Niger, the governor of Syria, to come to their aid.

 Three rivals to the throne

 Of the three rivals, Severus was the only one to take determined action.
-Being closest to Rome, he gathered his forces, invaded Italy and marched on the capital to dethrone Julianus.
+Being closest to Rome, he gathered his forces, invaded Italy and marched on the capital to depose Julianus.
 Severus would later claim that he had had a dream which predicted that he would become emperor.
 Severus’ Pannonian troops were battle-hardened veterans and Severus tried to raise their morale even further by claiming that their opponents in Italy were weak and better at parading than at fighting.
 Severus certainly had a point here.
 Julianus tried to mobilise his praetorians to fight for him, but they had become soft and had no taste for battle.
 In desperation, the emperor tried to strengthen the city’s defences by constructing a rampart and gates in the northern suburbs of Rome, which were outside the Servian Walls (named after the legendary king Servius Tullius; the much longer Aurelian Walls would be built decades later).
 He even tried to reinforce the palace defences, but it was all in vain.

 Severus enters Rome

 At the time of the murder, Severus was still north of Rome.
 The Senate sent a large delegation of – if the Historia Augusta is to be believed – a hundred senators to his camp to congratulate him on obtaining the throne.
 A few days after Julianus’ death, Severus entered the city with his army.
 One of his first actions was to deal with the untrustworthy praetorians.
 The old praetorian guard was assembled, humiliated, disarmed and then disbanded.
-The new emperor subsequently raised fresh praetorian cohorts from his own legionaries (previously, praetorians were recruited exclusively from Roman citizens in Italy, Spain, Macedonia or Noricum).
+The new emperor subsequently raised fresh praetorian cohorts from his own legionaries (previously, praetorians were recruited exclusively among Roman citizens in Italy, Spain, Macedonia and Noricum).
 The praetorian guardsmen responsible for the murder of Pertinax were executed.
 Severus now had a secure power base in Italy, from which he could deal with his rivals, Albinus and Niger.
-Believing the latter to be the most dangerous enemy, Severus struck a deal with Albinus, legate of Britannia, granting him the title of Caesar.
+Believing the latter to be the most dangerous enemy, Severus struck a deal with Albinus, legate of Britannia, granting him the title of Caesar and the consulship of 194.
 With his hands free in the West, Severus now focussed on Niger in the East.
 Before leaving Rome, Severus managed to win the loyalty of the people by making grants and throwing games.
 He also gave his legions their customary donativa and the former emperor Pertinax was given a grand funeral at the Campus Martius.
 Severus then marched off to fight Niger.

-As soon as Niger heard of Severus’ campaigns in Italy and his plans for heading East, he closed the passes through the Taurus Mountains and tried to assemble forces from other provinces and from the rulers of Parthia, Armenia and the rich city of Hatra.
+As soon as Niger heard of Severus’ campaigns in Italy and his plans for heading East, he closed the passes through the Taurus Mountains and tried to assemble forces from other provinces and from the rulers of Parthia, Armenia and the rich desert city of Hatra.
 He also managed to occupy Byzantium and thus controlled the Bosporus.
 The city had formidable defences and was an almost impregnable fortress.
 Severus decided not to waste his soldiers’ lives by storming the walls.
 Instead, he crossed the Hellespont further to the south.
 Near Cyzicus in Asia Minor, his army encountered that of Niger’s ally Asellius Aemilianus, the proconsul of Asia.
 Severus was victorious and his army marched further east, while Aemilianus was killed in battle.
 Severus sent a force to besiege Byzantium and try to starve the city into submission.
 The siege probably started in the autumn and would last almost three years.
-After Severus’ victory at Cyzicus, Nicomedia in Bithynia joined his side, whereupon its rival Nicea joined Aemilianus.
-Another battle was fought and once again, Severus’ army, led by his general Candidus, was victorious.
+After Severus’ victory at Cyzicus, Nicomedia in Bithynia joined his side, whereupon its rival Nicaea joined Aemilianus.
+Another battle was fought and once again, Severus’ army, led by his general Tiberius Claudius Candidus, was victorious.
 Severus did not just rely on military means: before setting out for the east, he had rounded up almost all the children of the governors of the eastern provinces and had them placed under house arrest in Rome.
 They were now the emperor’s most valuable hostages.

 Hearing of Severus’ victories, the cities of Laodicea and Tyrus rebelled against Niger, who brutally put down both rebellions by sending in his Moorish auxiliaries.
 At about the same, Severus tried to force a breakthrough in the Taurus Mountains, but the terrain favoured Niger’s troops and the first attacks were thwarted by stubborn resistance.